-A caregiver in Nelson received over $6K compensation after being sacked for an alleged affair with a gardener and showing “displays of affection…” in the workplace.
-It culminated in them being found together in the bedroom of a deceased resident.
+The woman was fired for an alleged affair with a gardener that involved “displays of affection” in the workplace and culminated in the pair being found together in the bedroom of a deceased resident.

-- The employee had never been given the company rule book which clearly outlined that her actions were matters of serious misconduct.
+The employer had also failed to give the employee the company rule book, which clearly outlined that her actions were serious misconduct.

-One hour to interview the key witness, plus one day to adequately consider the employee’s response could have saved the employer $6,000 + legal expenses.
+By taking more time to carry out a full and fair investigation as part of the disciplinary process - let’s say one hour to interview the key witness plus one day to adequately consider the employee’s response - the employer could have saved themselves over $6,000 (plus legal expenses).

-Take your time.
-It might seem like ages when it is happening, but not as long as mediation and Employment Relations Authority hearings afterwards.
+Following fair and proper process might seem to take ages when you’re doing it, but it’s not as long as mediation and Employment Relations Authority or Employment Court hearings afterwards.

 This case also highlights how an employee must know something is wrong and/or unacceptable in your workplace before you can take serious action.
 You need to make sure everyone in the business knows what you expect of them and what the consequences will be if they don’t meet these expectations.